emotion-js/emotion/packages/cache/README.md

 `HTMLElement`

 A DOM node that emotion will insert all of its style tags into.
 This is useful for inserting styles into iframes.

+### `prepend`

+`boolean`

+A string representing whether to prepend rather than append style tags into the specified container DOM node.